 You spent hours tweaking your resume and crafting a custom cover letter.
 You got yourself excited thinking about the perks and benefits and getting to tell everyone about your cool new position.
-You really thought this would be “the one.”
-Then you get the email.
-Or worse, you never even hear back.
+You really thought this would be “the one,” and then you get the email or worse, you never even hear back.

 Remind Yourself It’s Nothing Personal

 Being rejected from a job can mean a lot of things.
 Maybe the company chose to hire from within.
 Maybe the hiring manager already knew who they were going to hire before you even applied.
-Maybe the needs of the business changed and they decided not to hire anyone at all.
-Or maybe you just lack the experience they’re looking for.
+Maybe the needs of the business changed and they decided not to hire anyone at all, or maybe you just lack the experience they’re looking for.
 What it doesn’t mean, though, is that they don’t like you.
 It doesn’t mean they think you lack potential.
-It doesn’t mean they don’t care about you or your career.
-And if it did mean any of those things, why would you want to work for a company like that anyways?
+It doesn’t mean they don’t care about you or your career, and if it did mean any of those things, why would you want to work for a company like that anyway?

 Refresh Your Headspace

-Instead, try refreshing your mind with new challenges, new opportunities, new people, and new places.
-Go on a trip, work on a side project, volunteer in your community, make some new friends.
-Do something that will get your mind off the job hunt for a moment, or at least off of the rejection.
+Instead, try refreshing your mind with new challenges, new opportunities, new people and new places.
+Go on a trip, work on a side project, volunteer in your community or make some new friends.
+Do something that will get your mind off the job hunt for a moment or at least off of the rejection.
 If you don’t take the time to clear your mind before jumping back in, the job hunt will simply continue to beat you down, and if you’re not careful, the exhaustion (and desperation) will begin to show.